120 Hours Announces Winners of Its 2017 Competition, "The Way of the Buyi"

 Winner

-IN’N’OUT VILLAGE / Agenieszka Kołacińska and Jakub Andrzejewski
+IN’N’OUT VILLAGE / Agnieszka Kołacińska and Jakub Andrzejewski; Warsaw University of Technology, Poland

 “The winner has an original and sophisticated answer to a task that has been solved countless times before,” said the jury of Kołacińska and Andrzejewski’s scheme.
 “In addition to its advanced position and concept, it is in a high degree seen through the eyes of the users, the children, maybe more so than any of the other proposals.»